Home

 The ranked shortlist for B2B SaaS outbound, based on operator benchmarks and what we see across Trigify customers:

-Sales signal scorecard comparing conversion rate bands for job change competitor engagement hiring topic engagement and pain post signals
+Sales signal scorecard showing conversion rate indicators by signal type for job change competitor engagement hiring and topic engagement

 Company-level vs person-level intent: what's the difference?